PurpleReborn/b22-react-native/README.md

 1. Download this Project or you can type `git clone #link_git`
 2. Open app's directory in CMD or Terminal
 3. Type `npm install` or `yarn install`
-4. Add .env file at root folder project
+4. Add .env file at root folder project,`BACKEND_URL=https://starwarscoffee.herokuapp.com`

 ## License